 There is something uniquely attractive about open space in a closet.

 When was the last time you saw a staged photo of a closet stuffed to overflowing with clothes?
 Rarely, if ever.
 Instead, clothes hang neatly and are organized tidily–with room for air and energy and open spaces.
-This is attractive to most of us but many of us don’t bother with learning how to get rid of clothes.
+This is attractive to most of us but many of us don’t bother with learning how to get rid of clothes for a minimalist closet.

 Instead, our closets are stuffed full of shirts and pants and shoes and belts and jackets.
 We run out of hangers or shelf space, and then we shop for storage solutions so we can store even more clothes.
 Our closets become cluttered all too quickly.

-Still, we are drawn to the idea of the thinned-out closet.
+Still, we are drawn to the idea of a thinned-out, minimalist closet.

-Of course, a streamlined wardrobe offers more benefits than simple beauty.
+Of course, they offer more benefits than simple beauty.
 It saves time in the morning (and sometimes, the evening).
 It reduces stress and frustration.
 It saves money.
 There is a special pleasure reserved for those who look in their closet and love everything they see.

-If you are looking for help on how to get rid of clothes and thin out your closet, here are nine simple tips to get you started:
+If you are looking for help on how to get rid of clothes and form a more minimalist closet, here are nine simple tips to get you started:

 1. Start easy.
 Begin by removing the clothes that are stained, ripped, or faded beyond recognition.
 Items that are no longer in wearable condition can still be donated.